datafolklabs/cement/doc/source/dev/quickstart.rst

 It is recommended to work out of a `VirtualENV <http://pypi.python.org/pypi/virtualenv>`_ for development, which is reference throughout this documentation.
-VirtualENV is easily installed on most platforms either with 'easy_install' or 'pip' or via the your OS distributions packaging system (yum, apt, brew, etc).
+VirtualENV is easily installed on most platforms either with 'easy_install' or 'pip' or via your OS distributions packaging system (yum, apt, brew, etc).

 Installing From Git